slosive/sloscribe/README.md

       --format strings   Output format (yaml,json). (default [yaml]) -h, --help             help for init
       --lang string      Language of the source files. (go, wasm) (default "go")

+Global Flags:
+      --log-level string   Only log messages with the given severity or above.
+One of: [none, debug, info, warn], errors will always be printed (default "info")
 ```

 ## Declarative Comments